 - exceptional durability,

-- relatively easy to install,
+- relatively fast and easy to install,

 - withstands heavier foot traffic,